albertbayazidi/Emnist_letter_predictor/README.md

 # Emnist letter recognition

 ## Overview
-This is a nootbook containing a simple neural network that was traind on the Emnist letter dataset.
+This is a notebook containing a simple neural network that was trained on the Emnist letter dataset.

 ## Usage
-Given a 28x28 image of a letter the program can with 88.673% ± 0.384% accuracy geuess the letter.
+Given a 28x28 image of a letter the program can with 88.673% ± 0.384% accuracy guess the letter.

 ## Functionality
-The neural network was built using the PyTorch framwork.
-It has one hidden layer of size 500, uses leakyReLu as it activation fuction, and stochastic gradient descent (SGD) as its optimizer.
+The neural network was built using the PyTorch framework.
+It has one hidden layer of size 500, uses leakyReLu as its activation fuction, and stochastic gradient descent (SGD) as its optimizer.
 The code can be used with GPU and CPU.
-With a Google colaboratory account you can borrow a GPU for training, which reduces the time it takes with about 27% deppending on number of epochs
+With a Google colaboratory account you can borrow a GPU for training, which reduces the time it takes with about 27% depending on the number of epochs.